julesjazz/grapefruitlab/content/print/pity-fear.md

 Oh sure.
 You’re happy to write all my lines for me, but then I mention *death of the author*, and suddenly we’re all in it together?

 **Mia:**
-*[beat]* I guess the little death usually just means orgasm.

-**Josie:**
-A *happy ending*, you might say?
-This “rising action,” so “serious, and complete, and of a certain magnitude,” brings us to a “climax” and then denouement.

-**Mia:**
-Denouement means “the untying”.
-The untying of our limbs?
 What’s the script say?

 **Josie *[reading]*:**
 It ends with that line about *clearing away debris*.

 **Mia:**
-Seems a bit ‘on the nose’ — I think we can do better than that… Oh, what are you playing?
+Seems a bit _on the nose_.

-**Josie *[sings]*:**
-We all should just leave here and make ourselves better. *[editing]* We all should just leave here and make something better. *[editing]* We all should just leave here it would make everything better… I don’t know.

-**Mia:**
-Yeah, I like where you’re going with it.
 Can you give me some light here?

 *[Lights change.
 Miriam is working on something stage-business.
 Josie is working on a guitar part.
 The lights continue to change.
 The music swells.
 Light from water, a sense of falling, a magical moment.
 Maybe there’s a chorus at the end of a build.
 And then everything is back how it was.
 They look at each other.]*